-You can elect to be retained on the Register when you receive your annual APC renewal form, or at any time during the year.
-Fill out and return an application to be retained form and pay the annual retention fee.
+You can elect to be retained on the Register when you complete your APC renewal form.
+Use our online services to tell us your practising intentions and pay the annual retention fee.

 If you have not held an APC in New Zealand or practised in another country within the last 3 years, you must satisfy the Council that you meet the required standards of competence before you can be issued with an APC.

 In such cases, the Council will individually consider your APC application.
 Where we are not satisfied that you meet the required standard of competence, we may propose to decline your application or to include or vary conditions on your scope of practice.

 If you are planning to go on retention for an extended period, we strongly advise you to read the Council’s Recency of practice policy.